rochoa85/PepFun/README.md

   -c PEP_CHAIN          Chain of the peptide in the structure -b PEP_CONFORMATION   Conformation of the peptide in the structure that will
-                        be used to plot hydrogen bonds -t CONTACT_THRESHOLD  Threshold to count contacts between the peptide and the protein
+                        be used to plot hydrogen bonds -d DSSP_ROUTE         Route where the mkdssp program is located -t CONTACT_THRESHOLD  Threshold to count contacts between the peptide and the protein
  ```